-The Thermal Stitch is by far the best stitch (that I know of) for a potholder.
-It’s quite dense and thick – it’s basically double the thickness of a normal single crochet.
-It’s perfect for a potholder or anything that needs that extra thickness.
+If you are looking for a super dense and thick crochet stitch to make a thick crochet potholder then look no further.
+This pattern consists of Thermal Single Crochets and is by far the best stitch (that I know of) you can use to make a potholder.
+It’s very dense and thick and is basically double the thickness of a normal single crochet.
+Which makes it perfect for crochet potholders or anything that needs that extra thickness.

 This potholder measures 17cmx17cm (6.5”x6.5”)